Niche-Lab/ant-detective/ms/method.md

 The images were annotated using the YOLO object detection format [cite] to calibrate the CV system to recognize ants.
 As depicted in Figure 1b, in this format, each ant is marked with a bounding box, defined by four parameters: the x and y coordinates of the box’s center, along with its width and height.
 These values are normalized to the range [0, 1] by dividing the x and y coordinates by the image’s width and height, respectively.
 For instance, in a 1920 x 1080 image, a bounding box with a center at (960, 540) and dimensions of 100 x 100 pixels would be represented as (0.5, 0.5, 0.0521, 0.0926), where 0.0521 and 0.0926 are the normalized width and height.
 Each ant was assigned a class ID.
 Since the study focuses exclusively on detecting ants without differentiating between species, all ants were assigned a class ID of 0.

-Figure 1: (a) Overview of the dataset subsets used in this study. (b) Example of ant annotation in the YOLO object detection format.
+Figure 1: (a) Overview of the dataset subsets used in this study. (b) Example of ant annotation in the YOLO object detection format. alt text: (a) Visual summary of the different data sets used in the study. (b) An image showing an ant marked with a box to demonstrate how the computer detects it.

 ## Study 1: Determining the Amount of Image Resources Required for Generalization